- £733,247 towards the expansion of Pilgrims Way Primary School

 “We’re also delighted to help the site live on in the form of providing much-needed housing and community facilities for current and future generations of the area.”

-Pictured above is military veteran Blue Cooper (second from right) receiving the head of the flagpole from our Land and Planning Manager Joanna Webb, with our Project Manager Phil Laycock (far right) and Viper club member Len Coombs (far left).
+Pictured below is military veteran Blue Cooper (second from right) receiving the head of the flagpole from our Land and Planning Manager Joanna Webb, with our Project Manager Phil Laycock (far right) and Viper club member Len Coombs (far left).